COV-IRT/SARS-CoV-2_workshop/module1/README.md

 2- `dx run --instance-type mem2_ssd1_v2_x32 app-cloud_workstation --ssh`
 3- Select `0` and give it `1d`
 4- Select `2` copy and paste this directory to prompt `source/module1-2_tools`
-5- Press 'Enter' & 'Y'
+5- Press 'Enter' & 'Y' to start the DNANexus instance.
-5- Copy and run `source .bashrc`.
-Successful execution of this command will activate base conda environment and the text _(base)_ is displayed at command prompt.
+6- Copy and run `source .bashrc` to activate base conda environment.
+In some case this command may need to be run multiple times.
+Successful execution of this command will add text _(base)_ to the command prompt as show here: **(base) dnanexus@job-G1QPYX00VJZk171KG87Zjbz7:~**
-6- Use these commands to set environment.
+7- Use these commands to set environment.
 ```
 unset DX_WORKSPACE_ID
 dx cd $DX_PROJECT_CONTEXT_ID:
 ```

-7- Download the module if you did not already
+8- Download the module if you did not already
 ```
 dx download -r Module1
 dx download -r source
 ```

-8- Run the following `conda activate SVanalysis`
+9- Run the following `conda activate SVanalysis`.
+This activates the conda environment that contains tools used in Modules 1 and 2.
+Note the change in command prompt to **(SVanalysis) dnanexus@job-G1QPYX00VJZk171KG87Zjbz7:~**
-9- Test.
+10- Test.
 If the prompt returns a path to the tool, you have success.
 ```
 which fastqc
 which bbmap.sh